Gene Feeney is a veteran litigator who defends the interests of physicians and healthcare organizations in state and federal courts.

 Eugene P. (Gene) Feeney

-Obtained dismissal on behalf of their surgeon client in a medical malpractice matter.
-The case involved allegations that the Defendant surgeon negligently performed an exploratory laparotomy with right hemicolectomy for cecal mass and that the surgeon as well as other Co-Defendants subsequently failed to diagnose and appropriately treat the Plaintiff’s post-operative condition, which they further allege led to his death.
-After a thorough investigation, Gene and Ryan determined that both the Plaintiffs’ Complaint and Certificate of Merit were deficient as to Defendant surgeon.
-Specifically, the Plaintiffs asserted that they would be relying on the doctrine of res ipsa loquitur to pursue their claim, which Gene and Ryan deemed to be inappropriate under the controlling law.
-Therefore, they filed a Motion to Strike the Plaintiffs’ Certificate of Merit as being defective, which was ultimately granted by the Court.
+Obtained dismissal on behalf of a surgeon client in a medical malpractice matter.
+The case involved allegations that the defendant surgeon negligently performed an exploratory laparotomy with right hemicolectomy for a mass and that the surgeon as well as the other co-defendants subsequently failed to diagnose and appropriately treat the plaintiff’s post-operative condition, which they further allege led to his death.
+After an investigation, it was determined that both the plaintiffs’ complaint and Certificate of Merit were deficient as to the defendant surgeon.
+The plaintiffs asserted that they would be relying on the doctrine of res ipsa loquitur to pursue their claim, which we deemed to be inappropriate under the controlling law.
+We filed a Motion to Strike the plaintiffs’ Certificate of Merit as being defective, which was ultimately granted by the Court.

 Miller v.
 Sacred Heart Hospital, 753 A.2d 829 (Pa.
 Super.
 2000)